n4ku7/ReactFarm/README.md

 # AgriCraft React

 AgriCraft is a global marketplace for value-added farm goods, designed to connect farmers with buyers worldwide.
-This project is built using React and Vite, utilizing Material-UI (MUI) for styling and theming.
+This project is built with React 18 and Vite 7, using Material UI (MUI) and a custom light pastel theme.

 ## Project Structure